6DammK9/nai-anime-pure-negative-prompt/ch00/about_me.md

 ## How about you showing pics with unreleased models / and the coincidence of ACertainty prototypes ##

 This is just anons showing respects on each others.
 No such organization.
 If you try hard as me to ask about AnythingV3, you will get the same answer.
 I see no "group models" *but model series exists*.
 This is different from *some famous models*.

+## I see you being inactive ##

+Usually it means: There is no new models worth to explore (likely after SDXL release), or I am busy in my personal life. **I am not interested with multimedia AI, or any non drawing related AI.** I will make a new repo if I am really interested.